encukou/freezeyt/README.md

 A range of statuses can be specified as a number (`1-5`) followed by lowercase `xx`.
 (Other "wildcards" like `50x` are not supported.)

+Status handlers cannot be specified in the CLI.

 ### URL finding